CESBCY Pro Bono Evaluation Initiative

 About the Initiative

-In an effort to support the development of new and emerging evaluators, the BC/Yukon Chapter of the Canadian Evaluation Society is offering a pro bono evaluation service.
+The BC/Yukon Chapter of the Canadian Evaluation Society is offering a pro bono evaluation service in order to:

 How it Works

 Organizations with evaluation needs will be paired with two to three new or emerging evaluators (the volunteer evaluators).
-The volunteer evaluators will need to have completed at least one evaluation course and have one year or less of evaluation experience, and be a CES member.
+The volunteer evaluators will need to have completed at least one evaluation course, have one year or less of evaluation experience, and be a CES member.
 The volunteer evaluators will be supported by experienced evaluators (the volunteer coach).
 Coaches should have 5 years or more of evaluation experience and be a CES member.

 How to Become Involved